Fliplet/fliplet-cli/docs/Data-integration-service.md

 ## Releases changelog

+#### 1.14.2 (October 27th, 2022)

+- Improved error logs for failures due to invalid rows in the source dataset

 #### 1.14.1 (November 3rd, 2021)

 - Fixes when running a push operation without a primary key defined